 MicroVision (MVIS) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the maker of drivers for miniature video displays had gained 43.71% over the past month, outpacing the Computer and Technology sector's gain of 4.31% and the S&P 500's gain of 2.55% in that time.
+Coming into today, shares of the maker of drivers for miniature video displays had gained 29.03% in the past month.
+In that same time, the Computer and Technology sector gained 7.19%, while the S&P 500 gained 4.79%.

 Investors will be hoping for strength from MVIS as it approaches its next earnings release.
-In that report, analysts expect MVIS to post earnings of -$0.02 per share.
-This would mark year-over-year growth of 60%.
+The company is expected to report EPS of -$0.02, up 60% from the prior-year quarter.
 Meanwhile, our latest consensus estimate is calling for revenue of $0.60 million, down 49.58% from the prior-year quarter.

-MVIS's full-year Zacks Consensus Estimates are calling for earnings of -$0.09 per share and revenue of $3.26 million.
-These results would represent year-over-year changes of +62.5% and -63.31%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of -$0.09 per share and revenue of $3.26 million, which would represent changes of +62.5% and -63.31%, respectively, from the prior year.

 Investors should also note any recent changes to analyst estimates for MVIS.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
 MVIS is currently a Zacks Rank #3 (Hold).

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.